Chill-Astro/FastCalc/README.md

 - Any system with MSVC / GCC / Clang installed [ For building ].
 - Build the file in any IDE / Code Editior or in Terminal.
-- No installation needed if using PyCalc-CE.exe on Windows Systems or PyCalc-CE for Linux Systems!
+- No installation needed if using FastCalc.exe on Windows Systems or FastCalc for Linux Systems!

 ---